Canon EOS Rebel G Review - A Plastic & Fantastic 35mm Film Camera from Canon

-Overall, I would give the camera 4 stars out of 5.
+Overall, I would give the Canon EOS Rebel G 4 stars out of 5.

-The biggest factor in my review of the Rebel G, is the price.
-Obviously the features do not compare well against top tier Canon film cameras, but you're likely not looking for one of those.
+The biggest factor in my review of the camera, is the price.
+Obviously the features do not compare well against top tier Canon film cameras, but you’re likely not looking for one of those.

 If you’re not looking to spend very much, the Canon EOS Rebel G is a great starter camera to try analog photography with.

 This is especially true if you already own Canon EF lenses.

 Even if you don’t own any EF lenses, the Canon EOS system is great to get into.

 Having a Canon EF lens mount means there are millions of used lenses out there.
 You’ll always be able to find several lens options at different price points for any focal length you could want.

 The plastic build quality is not optimal, but at least that means the Rebel G is light.
 Plus, used prices are low enough for the build quality to not be a big deal.